RESEARCH

 Journal of International Money and Finance, 104, pp. 1-21, June 2020

-Global Inflation and Inflation Risks [Draft coming soon]
+Global Inflation and Inflation Risks

 A number of studies document that a single global (mean) factor tracks the level and persistence of inflation rates reasonably well in advanced economies.
 However, little is known about their higher-order co-movement, despite being relevant from a policy viewpoint and for forecasting.
 Using quantile factor models, I construct measures of dispersion and skewness to characterize the conditional distribution of global inflation.
 I document that these measures evolve over time and are complementary to the global mean factor.
 I also provide evidence of predictive gains from these measures to point and upper-tail forecasts of domestic inflation, but only during periods of high and volatile inflation.
 Therefore, higher moments of global inflation may serve as a useful complement to existing inflation risk indicators, particularly at the current juncture.

-Presented at: MMF PhD Conference 2023, Oxford/Warwick Macroeconomics Workshop, IAAE 2023, MMF Society Conference 2023, Bank of Spain (scheduled).
+Presented at: MMF PhD Conference 2023, Oxford/Warwick Macroeconomics Workshop, IAAE 2023, MMF Society Conference 2023, Real-Time Economics Conference 2023.

 This paper studies the spillovers of US Trade Policy Uncertainty (TPU) shocks on a number of macroeconomic and financial variables in 36 advanced and emerging economies.
 For identification, I use narrative sign restrictions based on stock market jumps caused by news about future TPU and show that they are highly informative to gauge the effects of TPU shocks.
 Evidence from panel local projection methods shows that these shocks reduce industrial production, trade, and stock prices, in all countries in the sample, and lead to a depreciation of the exchange rate on average.
 Consumer prices increase in emerging economies as opposed to advanced ones.
 Finally, I document a stronger impact on stock markets than on macroeconomic variables both in the US and abroad.